 I will save you the history lesson as if you’re reading this you probably know more than me about the Prophets Mosque.
 Of course, this is the most important place to visit in Madinah and the central place to visit and top of the list of things to do in Madinah!

 Al-Haram is huge and I loved walking around the outside observing everyone and taking in the tranquillity.

 Museums in Madinah

-There are a number of museums in Medina you can visit although with just 1 day and 2 nights in Medina I did not have time to visit any myself.
+There are a number of museums in Medina you can visit and add to your list of things to do in Madinah.

 I was recommended to visit Dar Al Madinah Museum.

 Assalam Museum is located just outside of Al-Masjid An Nabawi so it’s in a really good location to visit.

 Hejaz Railway Museum is also very close to Al Haram, it’s also a stop on the City Hop On Hop Off Bus which I really recommend doing!

 The Beautiful Names of Allah Exhibition also shows as a popular museum to visit in Madinah.

 From my experience trying to visit museums in Saudi Arabia, I advise double-checking the opening times before visiting as they can seem to open and close whenever they want.